incrementalcapitalist/typescript-amplifier/README.md

 7. **Configure AWS CLI and Amplify CLI:**
    - Sets up AWS CLI with your credentials.
-   - Configures Amplify CLI for use with your AWS account.
+   - Attempts to configure the Amplify CLI automatically.
+   - Note: You may see a message "Headless mode is not implemented for @aws-amplify/cli-internal".
+This can be ignored if the script continues to run successfully.

 8. **Set up React TypeScript Project:**
    - Creates a new React app with TypeScript template.